Pinaki82/code_connector/README.md

 3. **Project Configuration**:
    Create two files in the project root directory: `.ccls` and `compile_flags.txt`.
 For detailed instructions on generating these files, refer to the [CCLS_GEN](https://github.com/Pinaki82/Tulu-C-IDE/tree/main/CCLS_GEN) directory of the [Tulu-C-IDE](https://github.com/Pinaki82/Tulu-C-IDE) repository.

+   NOTE: The `.ccls` and `compile_flags.txt` files should be placed at least one directory level up from the source files, not alongside the source.
+A blank project, `blankTuluCIDEproj.zip`, is provided for reference to the correct directory structure.

 ## Usage